 - There was a process of continual improvement and quality assurance in place.
-There was a variety of audits completed to ensure the quality of the provision was maintained. - The number of missed calls was closely monitored and kept to a minimum by regular audits, everybody we spoke to told us they had not had any missed calls. - There was evidence of learning from incidents.
-Investigations took place and appropriate changes took place and appropriate changes were implemented. - Team meetings were used to share good practice ideas and problem solve. - The service was recently shortlisted for regional care awards and won in two categories, dementia care worker and COVID-19 Hero's team award.
+There was a variety of audits completed to ensure the quality of the provision was maintained. - The number of missed calls were kept to a minimum by regular audits and an Electronic Call Monitoring system, everybody we spoke to told is they had not had any missed calls. - There was evidence of learning from incidents.
+Investigations took place and appropriate changes took place and appropriate changes were implemented. - Team meetings were used to share good practice ideas and problem solve.